-Study sites will be provided with internet access to ensure that SAE report forms can be sent expeditiously.
-If that is not feasible, notification will be via phone to the Medical Monitor until the SAE report forms can be sent electronically.
+The study site was provided with internet access to ensure that SAE report forms can be sent expeditiously.
+If that is not feasible, notification will be via phone to the medical monitor until the SAE report forms can be sent electronically.

-The procedures for reporting all SAEs occurring for participants until the last study visit, regardless of causal relationship and outcome, are as follows:
+The procedures for reporting all SAEs occurring until the last study visit, regardless of causal relationship and outcome, are as follows:

-- Complete the "Serious Adverse Event Report" form; and - Send the completed "Serious Adverse Event Report" form by email to the MDGH safety desk (sae@medicinesdevelopment.com), or as otherwise advised in writing by the Sponsor within 24 hours of the Investigator's knowledge of the event. - For fatal or life-threatening events, also send copies of hospital case reports, autopsy reports, and other documents when requested by the Safety Desk and available.
+- Complete the "Serious Adverse Event Report"; and - Send the completed "Serious Adverse Event Report" by e-mail to the MDGH safety desk (sae@medicinesdevelopment.com), or as otherwise advised in writing by the Sponsor within 24 hours of the Investigator's knowledge of the event. - For fatal or life-threatening events, also send copies of hospital case reports, autopsy reports, and other documents when requested by the Safety Desk and available.
 Participant name and other participant identifying information on these documents must be obscured and the participant code added.